Novartis/peax/README.md

 #### Configure Peax with your data

-Next you need to configure Peax with your data.
-The main reason for doing is to tell Peax, which tracks you want to visualize in HiGlass and which of those tracks are encodable using an autoencoder.
+Next, you need to configure Peax with your data to tell it which tracks you want to visualize in HiGlass and which of those tracks are encodable using an (auto)encoder.

 The fastest way to get started is to copy the example config: